tedgoddard/xr/index.md

 [Quantum Lánczos VR](lanczos.html): Prototype of a 2D/3D Schrödinger Equation Solution based on [Anders Sandvik: Computational Physics](http://physics.bu.edu/py502/).
 Another work in progress.

+### VR Sandbox

+[VR Sandbox](vrsandbox.html): Choose a 3D model by name and use it as a 3D "stamp" in the scene.
+Use primitive 3D solids to cut holes in or add to the ground.